unman/notes/debian-minimal.md

 Also, there are packages to provide additional services:
 - `qubes-gpg-split`: For implementing split GPG.
+- `qubes-u2f`: For implementing secure forwarding of U2F messages.
 - `qubes-pdf-converter`: For implementing safe conversion of PDFs.
-- `qubes-mgmt-\*`: If you want to use salt managements on the template and qubes.
+- `qubes-image-converter`: For implementing safe conversion of images.
 - `qubes-snapd-helper`: If you want to use snaps in qubes.
 - `qubes-thunderbird`: Additional tools for use in thunderbird.
 - `qubes-app-shutdown-idle`: If you want qubes to automatically shutdown when idle.
+- `qubes-mgmt-\*`: If you want to use salt management on the template and qubes.

 Documentation on all of these can be found in the [docs](/doc)

+You could, of course, use qubes-vm-recommended to automatically install many of these, but in that case you are well on the way to a standard debian template.